 His father’s strict Quaker beliefs and commitment to traditional subject matter gave Roland Penrose cause to rebel against these conventions and he befriended modern artists such as Miro, Braque, Picasso, Man Ray, and Max Ernst.

 He became a prominent art historian, biographer and established the influential Elephant Trust to financially support and encourage experimental artists and writers in their artistic endeavours.

-On Saturday 30th June, we held an Art Day, which celebrated artistic practices and saw visitors, volunteers, artists and staff create watercolours, oil paintings, collage and cyanotype art pieces.
-Photos of the day can be seen above.
+This included an Art Day in June, which celebrated artistic practices and saw visitors, volunteers, artists and staff create watercolours, oil paintings, collage and cyanotype.

 Don't miss 'Transitions in Time', on until 18 November 2018.